incolorate/GoWeather/README.md

 1. Clone the repository.
 2. Build by
-   `go build -o NAME`
+   `go build -o CHOSE_A_APP_NAME`
+   Note: for windows users the name should end in .exe
-3. Obtain an API key from openweathermap.org.
+4. Obtain an API key from openweathermap.org.
-4. Set your API key in the application.
+5. Set your API key in the application. (replace { YOUR API KEY })
-5. Run the app.
+6. Run the app.

 ## Usage